demanuel/NewsUP/README.md

 sleep= 20 # in Seconds.
-How much time it should wait before a segment header check server= server_to_headerCheck #If doesn't exist then it will use the server defined in server section port= 563 #If doesn't exist then it will use the port defined in server section username= My_username #If doesn't exist then it will use the user defined in auth section password= my_password #If doesn't exist then it will use the password defined in auth section retry = 10 #Number of times it will perform the header check to confirm if the upload was successfull
+How much time it should wait before a segment header check server= server_to_headerCheck #If doesn't exist then it will use the server defined in server section port= 563 #If doesn't exist then it will use the port defined in server section user= My_username #If doesn't exist then it will use the user defined in auth section password= my_password #If doesn't exist then it will use the password defined in auth section retries = 10 #Number of times it will perform the header check to confirm if the upload was successfull

-[generic]
-monitoringPort = 8675

 [script_vars]